tom-pan/tom-pan.github.io/_pages/research.md

 <section class="page__content" itemprop="text">
 <hr>
 <h2 id="working-papers">Working Papers</h2>
-<ul><li><a href="" style="text-decoration:none" target="_blank">Treatment Effect of Information Provision in Network Experiments</a>
+<ul><li><a href="http://tom-pan.github.io/files/JMP.pdf" style="text-decoration:none" target="_blank">Nonparametric Estimation of Treatment Effects with Endogenous Peers</a>

 <br> <a href="#/" style="color:black" onclick="visib('jmp')"><em>Abstract</em></a> | <em>Job Market Paper </em></li></ul>

-<div id="jmp" style="display: none; background-color: #F1F1F1; color: #666; padding: 10px"> Information provision has been a popular option in the experimenal literature.
-Unlike physical goods,
-information is easy to spread, causing concerns for spillovers.
-Such spillover can be important to gauge the effect of information provision.
-Intuitively, when neighbors have deep understanding about a policy, providing extra information may have diminshed effect.
-The treatment effect defined in this paper captures this idea by allowing the treatment effect to vary across the average neighbor outcomes.
-A nonlinear peer effect model is adopted to model the outcome and define such treatment effect.
-The simultaneity problem, which is further complicated by the nonlinearity, is solved by comparing agents with the same neighbors.
-The paper then constructs a non-parametric estimator for this treatment effect and the consistency of the estimator is established.
-Application of the proposed method to an anti-violence campaign illustrates the presence of considerable nonlinearities in the treatment effect.</div>
+<div id="jmp" style="display: none; background-color: #F1F1F1; color: #666; padding: 10px"> When individual outcomes depend on peer outcomes, treating an individual in a network affects all connected individuals.
+This causes the absence of a control group and threatens the validity of causal inference.
+Existing methods assume linear functional forms and exogenous networks, or exclude the dependence on peer outcomes.
+By introducing a nonparametric peer effect model, I prove that the treatment effect is identified by comparing individuals with the same neighbors but different treatment status, which does not rely on the above assumptions.
+Estimation is performed using a combination of a kernel estimator, which relaxes the same neighbor condition in finite samples, and the method of sieves.
+The consistency of the proposed estimator is then established.
+Application of this method to an anti-violence campaign suggests that the effect of the campaign on individual attitude is increasing in the average neighbor attitude.</div>

 <ul><li><a href="" style="text-decoration:none" target="_blank">A Flexible Test for Homophily in Network Formation Models</a>